SatbirTanda/sdl_ios_guides/docs/Getting Started/Integration Basics/index.md

 ### 2. Short app name (optional)
 This is a shortened version of your app name that is substituted when the full app name will not be visible due to character count constraints.
-You will want to amek this as short as possible.
+You will want to make this as short as possible.

 #### Objective-C
 ```objc